drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 #### Firmware

 The firmware [(here)](Firmware/), written for the T4, includes a header-only library to operate the sensor, and a "sketch" file (Arduino source code, similar to C++) that implements human readable commands and responses, operates the sensor to produce frames by clock or hardware trigger, and sends the data back to a host computer.
-The controller can be programmed in the Arduino IDE and the code is easily modified to reprogram or reconfigure any or all of the above.
+The T4 controller is supported by the Arduino IDE and the code is easily modified to reprogram or reconfigure any or all of the above.

 #### Python user code

 The Python code [(here)](Python/) can function as a user interface or as a Class library.
 When invoked directly, the code presents a graphical monitor and command line interpretor with human readable commands.
-When used as a library from another program (see "import"), the code provides a Python Class that implements both high and low level member functions to work with the device.
+When used as a library from another program (see "import"), the spectrometer is available as an instance of a class object.
+The Class provides both high and low level functions to work with the device.
 The design emphasizes simplicity and performance, again with anticipation that scientist users can modify the Python code to their purposes.
 The command "help" lists detailed help text from the controller and from the Python code.

 #### Electronic design

-A tutorial on electrical design CCD sensors and spectroscopy is included [here](#electrical-design).
-The section begins with the datasheet and characteristics of the sensor, proceeds to signal condition and driving and ADC and finishes with a short section on the gate drivers.
+A tutorial on electrical design for CCD sensors and spectroscopy is included [here](#electrical-design).
+The section begins with the datasheet and characteristics of the sensor, proceeds to signal condition and driving an ADC and finishes with a section on the gate drivers.
 SPICE files are included in a subdirectory of the repo.
 You can modify the SPICE files to investigate your own designs.

 #### KiCad files and code provided